lux563624348/HiC_Hubs/README_bp.md

 - [License](#license)

 ## Overview
-HicHub is a Python package containing tools for network analysis of HiC data.
+This module is a Python package containing tool for network analysis of HiC data.
 It starts from HiC Interaction pairs, then generating network and clustering.
 Finally ranking all clusters by their interaction change.

-## Documentation
-The official documentation is under development.

 ## System Requirements
 ### Hardware Requirements